28th Division (United Kingdom)

 The 28th Division was an infantry division of the British Army raised for service in World War I.

 History

-Formed in England in December 1914 - January 1915 from regular army battalions returning from India, Singapore and Egypt.
+Formed in England in December 1914 – January 1915 from regular army battalions returning from India, Singapore and Egypt.
 In January 1915 the division moved to France and on to the Western Front.

 The division took part in the Second Battle of Ypres, where they suffered massive casualties, and in the Battle of Loos.
-In October 1915 the 28th Division embarked from Marseilles for Egypt and in November 1915 travelled on to Salonika where the division would remain for the rest of the war.
+In October 1915 the 28th Division embarked from Marseille for Egypt and in November 1915 travelled on to Salonika where the division would remain for the rest of the war.

 After the Armistice with Bulgaria came into effect on 30 September 1918, 28th Division advanced across the country towards Turkey.
 The Ottoman Empire also signed an Armistice on 30 October, after which 28th Division was sent to occupy the Dardanelles Forts.
 It remained in Turkey on peacekeeping duties until October 1923.